cwinters/unretrofittable-201406/notes.md

 [Martin Fowler](http://martinfowler.com/bliki/FrequencyReducesDifficulty.html)

 Protip: Users don't think in normalized database tables.
-They don't care about efficiency, they care about completeness.
+They don't care about efficiency, or query planners.
+They care a little bit about having to change data in multiple places (but less than you think).
+They do care about completeness, and about doing as little mapping from what they know to The System.

 For example, a hospital nurse focused on discharges things of that discharge as a Thing.
 That Thing in her mind probably spans one or two